What are gastrointestinal stromal tumors?

 Not all GISTs are cancerous.
 Some are benign (not cancerous) and don’t grow into other areas or spread to other parts of the body.
 Doctors have ways to find out whether a GIST is benign or cancerous.
-These are discussed in the section, “How are gastrointestinal stromal tumors diagnosed?”
+These are discussed in “How are gastrointestinal stromal tumors diagnosed?”

 Other gastrointestinal tract cancers

 It is important to understand that GISTs are not the same as other, more common types of GI tract cancers.